KonstantinosBamp/sportsteam-elimination/README.md

 Application of the Ford-Fulkerson Algorithm to solve the Sportsteam Elimination Problem

 ## The Max Flow Problem

+We use a directed graph $G = (V,E)$ to model some sort of transportation network.
+The edges carry some sort of *traffic* and the vertices act as *passing points* between the edges.
+We have a designated starting and ending point, the *sink* and *source* vertices, typically denoted by $s$ and $t$, respectively.
+Each edge has some capacity $u_{e}$ denoting the maximum amount of traffic it can carry.
+By flow, formally we mean a function that assigns to each edge a non-negative real number, $f: E \rightarrow \mathbf{R}^{+}$, while at the same time respecting the capacity constraints.
+We also assume that for all vertices $v  \neq s,t  \in V$, the amount of flow entering $v$ is equal to the amount of flow leaving $v$.
+Our goal is to push as much flow as possible from $s$ to $t$, subject to the constraints.

 ### The Algorithm
 ## Elimination